H o w t o W r i t e a n I n t r o d u c t i o n P a r a g r a p h

 For example, if you are writing a persuasive piece to convince your friends to watch Black Mirror, which completely makes sense, you might consider the following openings:

 - Question: At what point does our technology become a crutch that we cannot live without?
 The question hook only works well when you ask a question that actually promotes active thought.
 Starting with, “What is technology?” is a poor hook opening.
+Also, beware the Question Avalanche introduction where you simply overwhelm your reader with tons of questions.
+Finally, since this hook is the easiest to conceptualize for a lot of people, it tends to get overused, which makes it far less effective.
+We suggest you use this hook sparingly – maybe if you have no other better options.

 - Dramatic Statement: After watching a few episodes of Black Mirror, you are going to want to put your cell phone on airport mode and erase your Instagram.